 NIST SP 800-171 Rev 3: What Changed and What It Means for CMMC

-A practical breakdown of NIST SP 800-171 Revision 3 — the new control families, expanded requirements, and what DIB contractors should do now while CMMC still references Rev 2.
+A practical breakdown of NIST SP 800-171 Revision 3: the new control families, reorganized requirements, and what DIB contractors should do now while CMMC still references Rev 2.

 No. But you should pay attention.